 Men and people older than 50 are more likely to have obstructive sleep apnea.

-Symptoms of obstructive sleep apnea include snoring loud enough to be heard through closed doors, regularly feeling sleepy during daytime, and stopping breathing for short periods during sleep.
+Symptoms of obstructive sleep apnea include snoring loud enough to be heard through closed doors, regularly feeling sleepy during the daytime, and stopping breathing for short periods during sleep.
 Risk factors include high blood pressure and having a body mass index greater than 35 kg/m2.

 Lack of sleep can lead to feeling chronically stressed